lizdebiase/agile/README.md

 *JSHint* is a program that flags suspicious usage in programs written in JavaScript.

-#Create automated tests that verify all user-facing functionality

 karma- javascript functional tests, checkout out our front end tests

 These tests validate the user facing functionality of the site.